greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 			* The marginal benefit to the state of giving the DP vs LWOP is much less than the marginal loss to the defendant.
 		4. Understanding the role of the judiciary [response omitted]
 	* The Baldus study was so thorough that rejecting it sets too high a bar for subsequent studies.

+#### State v.
+Russell
+* Supreme Ct. of MN 1991, J. Wahl

+* **Parties**
+	* π: State of MN
+	* ∂: Russell

+* **Facts**
+	* MN § 152.023 subd.
+2 says that anyone found with 3+ grams of crack cocaine is guilty of a 3rd degree offense.
+Same result under the same law for anyone possessing 10+ grams of powder cocaine.
+	* Max penalty for 3g of crack is 20 yrs.
+Max for 3g powder cocaine is only 5 years.
+	* Sentencing guidelines for those amounts are 48 mos for crack & 12 mos prison and probation.
+	* Ds are 5 black men convicted under MN § 152.023 subd.
+2
+ 	* State argued the purpose of the law was to regulate crack & cocaine distribution & that the amounts covered in the law reflected what "street level" dealers would be carrying.

+* **Procedural History**
+	* In trial ct, D moved to dismiss on the grounds that MN § 152.023 subd.
+2 violates equal protection.
+	* Trial ct. said crack is used mostly by black Ds and powder cocaine by white Ds.
+Thus black Ds end up getting much harsher sentences than white Ds.
+	* Trial ct. found no rational basis for the sentencing disparity between crack & cocaine powder.
+Equal protection is violated.
+	* Motion to dismiss was granted.
+	* Trial ct. certified question for the ct of appeals.

+* **Issue**
+	* Do laws that create racial disparities in sentencing violate equal protection?

+* **Reasoning**
+	* Laws challenged under equal protection have to meet the standard that they:
+		1. Have a legitimate purpose, and
+		2. Legislators reasonably believed the law would serve that purpose
+	* MN has additional standards such that:
+		1. Any classifications made in a law must be "genuine and substantial"
+		2. Those classifications must relate to the purpose of the law--there has to be some real connection between the group under classification and the legal remedy
+		3. The purpose of the statute must be legitimately achievable.
+	* Even if MN § 152.023 subd.
+2 passes muster in other states, it doesn't meet the MN restrictions.
+	* State fails to distinguish between users of crack and powder cocaine.
+		* State's argument was that the 3g/10g level was the minimum amount it thought demonstrated an intent to distribute for each drug.
+			* Those amounts came from informants and word-of-mouth all funneled anecdotally through one witness rather than through empirical study
+			* MN Dept. of Public Safety Office of Drug Policy didn't buy this distinction either, saying that most powder cocaine users also distributed.
+		* State further argued that crack was more addictive than powder cocaine and has a narcotics officer (not a scientist) testify to that effect.
+			* A chemist testified that crack had the same effect as using cocaine intravenously, so there's no distinction there.
+		* State argued that crack was the cause of more violent crime than powder cocaine.
+			* The violence has more to do with gang involvement in crack distribution than with its pharmacology.
+	* The distinction the law makes is also irrelevant to the law's purpose.
+		* There's no evidence that by setting the threshold at 3g for crack, we're not just arbitrarily punishing users as if they were dealers.
+		* <10g of powder cocaine can be turned into much more than 3g of crack.
+	* By defining intent to distribute as possessing a certain quantity, you make the charge tautologous and irrefutable--no need to actually prove intent

+* **Holding**
+	* No rational basis for the discrepancy in sentencing, so law violates equal protection.

+* **Dissent**
+	* Majority replaces its own presumed reasoning for the law for the legislature's actual reasoning.
+	* Majority's assumption that crack & cocaine are the same thing is debatable.
+	* MN court is not empowered to define appropriate punishment--just to determine what activity may be criminalized.
+	* Presumption should be in favor of the legislature.
+	* D didn't prove that there was racial discrimination--that the law was created because of rather than in spite of disparate effects for different races.
+	* Social problems don't yield to the kind of empirical analysis the majority wants done.

+## The Actus Reus Requirement
+* Dalton: Wrote explicit narratives about sexual torture of minors.
+Jailed for child pornography, even though he wrote them as part of court-mandated therapy.

+### Acting vs. thinking
+#### Wisconsin v.
+Mitchell
+* SCOTUS 1993, Rehnquist

+* **Parties**
+	* π: Wisconsin
+	* ∂: Mitchell

+* **Facts**
+	* Several young black men decided to do a reverse "Mississippi Burning"
+	* A young white boy walked by and Walker & the others beat him severely & stole his shoes.

+* **Procedural History**
+	* Mitchell was convicted of aggravated battery
+	* His sentence was increased under a WI law that enhances the sentence when the victim is selected because of his race (or religion, color, sexual orientation . . . ).
+	* Mitchell appealed the sentence on 1st amendment grounds.
+	* Appeals Ct. denied the appeal, but WI SC reversed.

+* **Issue**
+	* Does a punishment-enhancing law that considers racial motivation for a crime violate the 1st amendment.

+* **Reasoning**
+	* WI argued it wasn't punishing thought, but action.
+Assault isn't speech.
+	* Mitchell argued that since the only difference between the assault he committed and others was his bigoted motive, so the extra punishment violates the 1st amendment.
+	* Motive *is* a valid factor in determining sentencing.
+	* Previous SCOTUS cases have allowed racial hatred to be a factor in sentencing.
+	* Mitchell argues that reasoning doesn't apply since the problem is with the law enshrining the sentencing guidelines--not with judges' discretion.
+	* The WI statute was written because of the extra harm caused by crime motivated by race.
+Also greater risk of retaliation (i.e. more violence).
+	* State's interest in preventing this is sufficient justification for its punishment-enhancement law.

+* **Holding**
+	* Reversed.
+Racist motive for a crime may be used to punish that crime more severely.

+### Acting on one's own vs. acting under state compulsion
+#### Martin v.
+State
+* When the police took Martin from his home & made him stand on the highway, they couldn't then punish him for being drunk in public.

+### Acting voluntarily vs. acting involuntarily
+* Habitual acts are considered voluntary even when the actor is unaware she is performing them.

+#### State v.
+Decina
+* Ct. of App.
+NY, 1956

+* **Parties**
+	* π: State
+	* ∂: Decina

+* **Facts**
+	*

+* **Procedural History**
+	*

+* **Issue**
+	*

+* **Reasoning**
+	*

+* **Holding**
+	*

+* **Rule**
+	*

+* **Dissent/Concurrence**
+	*

+* **Notes**
+	*